mdefenders/it-works-on-my-machine/README.md

 Code quality checks are enforced or recommended at various stages:

 - ✅ Lint (ESLint or equivalent)
+- ✅ Code formatting
-- ✅ Type checks (TypeScript, etc.)
+- ✅ Dependency security checks
 - ✅ Unit & integration tests
 - ✅ Test coverage threshold
-- ✅ Code formatting
+- ✅ Image vulnerability scanning

+> The strategy starts with fewer restrictions during early development and gradually increases enforcement as code is promoted to higher environments.

 ## Rollback Strategy